vichargrave/vichargrave.github.io/_posts/2019-12-24-read-the-docs-made-simple-1.md

 ## Next Steps

-In this blog you were introduced to the process of creating a basic Sphinx project how to generate your first document.
+In this blog you were introduced to the process of creating a basic Sphinx project and how to generate your first document.
 Part 2 of this series will delve more deeply into creating a table contents and adding pages to your document to express nicely formatted REST APIs.